PatrickJHess/Vol-3-Chap-4/_sources/Chapter_Four_Markdown.md

-This is the introduction....the first pagethat users see

 ## **Inferring zero prices from the present value function**

 The present value of a bond maturing in T periods is:

 $$\text{Bond Value} = \sum_{t=1}^{T-1}\text{PV(t)}\times \text{Coupon} + \text{PV(T)}\times (\text{Principal + Coupon})$$

 <br>

 where $\text{PV(t)}$ is the present value factor at time $t$.
 The present value factor at $T$ is solved for by rearranging the $Bond\ Value$ equation:

 $$\large \text{PV(T)} = \frac{\text{Bond Value} - \sum_{t=1}^{T-1}\text{PV(t)}\times \text{Coupon}}{\text{Principal + Coupon}}$$

 <br>

 This formula allows for the recursive calculation of present value factors (zero prices), beginning with the shortest maturity and progressively solving for factors at longer maturity dates.